This is some text inside of a div block.

 Virtual data rooms are commonly used in M&A, as keeping your data centralized is essential in order to stay on top of your diligence when sharing important documents.

-But the use of data rooms is not limited to M&A; FirmRoom plays host to wide spectrum of biotechnology and pharmaceutical deals, transactions, fundraisings, partnerships and much more.
+But the use of data rooms is not limited to M&A; FirmRoom plays host to a wide spectrum of biotechnology and pharmaceutical deals, transactions, fundraisings, partnerships, and much more.

 Biotechnology involves the use of biological processes for industrial purposes with the use of new and innovative technologies.

 Playing a host to a wide spectrum of biotechnology deal and transaction activities, FirmRoom has had the chance to gather valuable insights into the processes.

 We learned that the purposes of biotechnologies include improvement of the environment, such as renewable energy sources; improvement of life, such as medications and health products; and treatment and prevention of diseases.

 In other words, it is the technology ensuring that human needs are met in the most efficient and effective way possible.

 With the broad definition that encompasses biotechnology comes the need for more advanced technology, especially in the form of data organization and management.

 While traditionally the sciences have been slow to move into the use of new technology for data management, at FirmRoom, we have seen that biotech, pharma, and healthcare firms have been among the first to adopt it, likely due to their need for technology to function as designed.

 FirmRoom's vast experience alongside biotech firms led us to develop powerful functionality you won't find anywhere else.